sharmashivanand/wp-real-time-social-proof/readme.txt

 Generated records show name, transaction, location of the person.
 Times are intelligently generated using prime numbers for maximum CTR.
 Records are also pulled out of uniquely seed based random algorithm.

 == Upgrade Notice ==

+= 2.1.0 =
+* Fixed animation on mouseover
+* Responsiive view on mobiles

 = 2.0.9 =
 * Fixed: Fixed php notice in upgrade notice